washingtonyachtclub/documents/WYC_Windsurf_Policies.md

 1. A Captain Rating entitles the Member to sail in all safe wind conditions, subject to the restrictions of the By-Laws and Policies.
 2. Windsurf Captains may sail in all Approved Waters and Launches (Article 2, Section 1.a.).
-3. Only the windsurf captain is allowed to use equipment.

 #### Approved Waters